peckjon/github-to-guru/README.md

 ### Appendix: creating a synchronized collection

+_Important note: A synchronized collection **must** be created via the API._

 1. Get the ID of a User Group as per https://developer.getguru.com/reference#groups
-2. Make a POST to https://api.getguru.com/api/v1/collections of the form:
+2. Make a POST to https://api.getguru.com/api/v1/collections with Basic Auth using your Guru email and Guru API Token:
 ```
 {
-  "name": "My Synced Collection",
+  "name": "YOUR SYNCED COLLECTION NAME",
   "collectionType": "EXTERNAL",
   "description": "",
   "color": "#F44336",